 Here it is both manually and mechanically sorted into different recycling streams.

-We send plastics marked to Flight Plastics in Wellington, where it is made into food grade packaging.
+We send plastics marked ♳ to Pact Recycling Solutions in Wellington, where it is made into food grade packaging or send them overseas to responsible markets.

-Paper is sent to India and made into paper related products.
+Paper is sent to Indonesia and India and made into paper related products.

 Steel and aluminium products are sent to China and Japan and made back into items, including cans.
 Aluminium can be infinitely recycled.